sweiland-openrails/websockets/README.md

 Please comment as I'm not sure if I got the correct solution.
 However it tested ok.

 I plan to use this to see the temperature of my Odroid system and regulate the fan.
 Having the user interface on another system.

+The directory tstMemory contains a set of files which I used for testing memory usage.
+A refresh of the webpage is done every 10 seconds and in between 7 sends from client to server is done.
+Webpage can be openend in different webbrowser on different systems simultaneously.
+No memory leak was detected during this test.

 This is not a secure solution.
 So use it whithin your own network only, not to service requests from the outside hostile world.
 And ofcourse use at your OWN RISK.